About | Libba Phillips, The Intuitive Navigator

 Speaking & Media

-What I bring to a room isn't just inspiration — it's testimony.
-Two decades of real world outcomes that began in impossible circumstances and eventually reached a global audience.
+What I bring to a room isn't just inspiration — it's living proof.
+Two decades of real-world outcomes that began in impossible circumstances and eventually reached a global audience.